Keeping things going when the user leaves

 .

-Again, we don't want to expose these details so let's add a load method to BackgroundDownloaderContext
+instance comes from so let's add a load method to BackgroundDownloaderContext

 that can load from either of the two possible stores: